heinosasshallik/infosec-knowledge/wordlists/web_content/README.md

       * raft-medium-directories.txt
       * directory-list-2.3-medium.txt
       * apache.txt
-      * common-words.txt (aka all the combined words below.
+      * common-words.txt (aka all the wordlists under "Files".
 Otherwise there would be no .git...)
       * directory-list-2.3-big.txt
       * raft-large-directories-lowercase.txt
       * raft-large-directories.txt